hetida/hetida-designer/docs/purge.md

 3. Delete unused deprecated transformation revisions

-4. Delete all transformation revisions and restart
+4. Delete all transformation revisions and refill with base transformation revisions

 The first two actions can easily be performed for individual transformation revisions via the user interface, doing so regularly is recommended.
 Apart from that, there are also functions for all four actions that automatically apply them to all matching transformation revisions.